Updated August 24, 2023

 The formula says that the A9 value increases or decreases by 1 when we click the scrollbar.
 So, we’ll have a value from cell B2, or it will show an error as “#N/A”.
 The first month is January, written as “>=1”.
 Similarly, for February, the cell value will be C2, the condition will be $A$9>=2, and the rest will be the same.
 In this way, all the month’s sales value can be entered.
 For convenience, we can also drag the cursor till the last month to get the values.

 - Now, we can plot a column chart for the table.
 We’ll first select the table and then go to Insert > Column chart as shown below.

-- We’ll now select the points and do a right-click and go to “Format data series” as shown below.
+- We’ll now select the points, right-click, and go to “Format data series”, as shown below.

-Now we have to go “Fill” and then select “Vary colors by point”.
+Now we must go to “Fill” and select “Vary colors by point”.

 Finally, the chart is a colorful one now.

-- Now when we scroll the scrollbar, the value and chart will change as shown just below.
+- The value and chart will change when we scroll the scrollbar, as shown below.

 - This is another way to pot an interactive chart.
-Let us suppose, we have a region-wise sales data as shown below.
+Let us suppose we have region-wise sales data as shown below.

 - Now we can simply create a drop-down list for the same by going into developer options as we applied for the scrollbar above.

-- Now we can create a duplicate table without numbers just below the drop-down list.
+- We can create a duplicate table without numbers just below the drop-down list.